Felin-fach

-Felin-fach is a community in Powys, Wales, northeast of Brecon.
+Felin-fach (also spelled Felinfach) is a community in Powys, Wales, northeast of Brecon.
 The community had a population of 673 as of the 2011 UK Census.

 It includes the villages and hamlets Llandyfaelog Tre'r-graig, Llanfilo, Tredomen, Trefeitha, Pen-isa'r-waen and Talachddu.

-The church of Llanfio in the community was founded by Saint Bilo.
-There is also a Grade I listed church at Llandefalle.
+St Bilo's Church, Llanfilo is dedicated to Saint Bilo and is a Grade I listed building, as is the Church of St Matthew at Llandefalle.